mbolam/DSWS_OpenRefine/4-cleaning.md

 ## About the Data

 In this demo we are going to attempt to clean a public data set of museum metadata published by the Powerhouse Museum in Sydney, Australia.
-Previous this sample dataset was available directly from their site, but they have since made the collection [accessible via API](https://api.maas.museum/docs).
+Previously, this sample dataset was available directly from the Powerhouse Museum site, but they have since made the collection [accessible via API](https://api.maas.museum/docs).
 The sample data reflects a snapshot of the data at a specific time.
 Since we are trying to demonstrate a lot of features, some of the steps will be very “destructive” to the data (but our original data is still safe).

 Download <a href="data/phm-collection.tsv" target="\_blank">`phm-collection.tsv`</a>